jbech-linaro/optee_docs/building/devices/rpi3.rst

     need to harden your setup.

 In the description below we will use the following terminology, IP addresses and paths.
-The reader of this guide is supposed to update this to match his environment.
+The reader of this guide is supposed to update this to match his own environment.

 .. code-block:: none